 - Being a quick learner

 Notably, the leadership gap appears most problematic in high-priority, high-stakes areas.
-Other areas where there is a significant gap between the needed and existing skill levels were employee development and self-awareness.
+Other areas where there’s a significant gap between the needed and existing skill levels were employee development and self-awareness.

 Barriers to Bridging the Leadership Gap

-To be sure, companies, government agencies, and nonprofits want their future leaders to be prepared.
+To be sure, companies, government agencies, and nonprofits want their future leaders to be prepared for the future.
 But internal and external forces are often blocking or slowing down leader development efforts, creating the leadership gap.
 Those include: